Criticism of SUVs: Rollover

 A high center of gravity makes a vehicle more prone to rollover accidents than lower vehicles, especially if the vehicle leaves the road, or if the driver makes a sharp turn during an emergency maneuver.
 Figures from the US National Highway Traffic Safety Administration show that most passenger cars have about a 10% chance of rollover if involved in a single-vehicle crash, while SUVs have between 14% and 23% (varying from a low of 14% for the all-wheel-drive (AWD) Ford Edge to a high of 23% for the front-wheel-drive (FWD) Ford Escape).
 Many modern SUVs are equipped with electronic stability control (ESC) to prevent rollovers on flat surfaces, but 95% of rollovers are "tripped", meaning that the vehicle strikes something low, such as a curb or shallow ditch, causing it to tip over.

 According to NHTSA data, early SUVs were at a disadvantage in single-vehicle accidents (such as when the driver falls asleep or loses control swerving around a deer), which involve 43% of fatal accidents, with more than double the chance of rolling over.
 This risk related closely to overall US motor vehicle fatality data, showing that SUVs and pickups generally had a higher fatality rate than cars of the same manufacturer.

 According to Consumer Reports, as of 2009, SUV rollover safety had improved to the extent that on average there were slightly fewer driver fatalities per million vehicles, due to rollovers, in SUVs as opposed to cars.
 By 2011 the IIHS reported that "drivers of today's SUVs are among the least likely to die in a crash".

-Braking problems
+Poor Handling

-The cars with larger and heavy size like SUV require massive amounts of braking power so the reaction of an SUV to sudden braking can be very different from that of a normal car variant which drivers are more accustomed to.
+Vehicles that are larger and heavier in size like SUVs require large amounts of braking power and more powerful steering assists to aid in turning the wheels more quickly.
+Because of this, the reaction of an SUV to sudden braking and steering maneuvers will be very different to drivers who are more accustomed to lighter vehicles.
+This is due to the combination of a vastly higher center of gravity and excessive weight severely affecting the cornering ability of SUVs with rollovers much more likely than cars or minivans, even at low speeds.